fishjam-dev/fishjam/docs/signaling_architecture.md

 Now the problem with identifying signaling messages becomes much more apparent.

-If signaling messages are individually tagged, when using direct connection approach there's some redundancy (**JF** doesn't need the "tag", it can tell who is who by the WebSocket connection), but the tags are necessary when using **BE** as a middleman.
+If signaling messages are individually tagged, when using direct connection approach there's some redundancy (**FJ** doesn't need the "tag", it can tell who is who by the WebSocket connection), but the tags are necessary when using **BE** as a middleman.
 Obviously, we can handle each situation differently and not tag messages passed in direct connection, but that makes the implementation much more complicated.